 Modify 9.4.5.1 as shown (P1488 L59-62):

-The ANQP-elements that can be configured are shown in Table 9-412 (ANQP-element definitions).
-If information is not configured for a particular ANQP-element, then a query for that element will return that element with all optional fields not present.
+The ANQP-elements with type S in Table 11-17 can be configured.
+If information is not configured for a particular ANQP-element with type S, then that ANQP-element is not included in the response.

+NOTE—Some STAs might return a queried ANQP-element for which information is not configured with all optional fields not present.

 REVme/D3.0 LB273 CID 4067 (SEC)